San Bernardino, California

-Furthermore, the city’s University District serves as a college town, as home to California State University, San Bernardino.

 San Bernardino was named in 1810, when Spanish priest Francisco Dumetz led an expedition through the area.
 In 1839, the Mexican government granted Californio ranchero José del Carmen Lugo the right to settle the area, which was formalized when he was granted Rancho San Bernardino in 1842.
-Following the American Conquest of California, the community on the rancho incorporated as a city in 1854.
-The city grew significantly in the late 19th century as a commercial hub at the crossroads between Southern California and the American Southwest.
+Following the American Conquest of California, the largely unsettled rancho was purchased by Mormon settlers who founded the town of San Bernardino in 1851, later incorporated as a city in 1854.
+After most of the Mormons left in 1857, the city grew significantly in the late 19th century as a commercial hub at the crossroads between Southern California and the American Southwest.
 Today, San Bernardino is an important hub for the Inland Empire and Southern California.
+The governments of El Salvador, Guatemala, and Mexico have established the metropolitan area's only consulates in the downtown area.
+Furthermore, the city's University District serves as a college town, as home to California State University, San Bernardino.

 History

 Indigenous

 The city of San Bernardino, California, occupies much of the San Bernardino Valley, a valley long inhabited by the Tongva.
 Several of their villages dotted the San Bernardino valley prior to the arrival of Europeans in the valley.
 Kaawchama was perhaps the most significant in the region, being a regional center for trade that was connected to villages in Southern California and the Colorado River through the Mohave Trail, that was used by the Mohave, Serrano, Cahuilla, Payomkawichum, and others.
 The village was located in the eastern expanse of Tovaangar, and was established along the Santa Ana River.